divyaaurora/Healthcare_Project_AI/README.md

-# 👁 Diabetic Retinopathy Detection and Severity Classification
+#  Diabetic Retinopathy Detection and Severity Classification

-## 📖 Overview
+##  Overview:
 This project implements an automated system for **detecting and classifying Diabetic Retinopathy (DR) severity** from retinal fundus images using deep learning.
 We explored and compared several **hybrid CNN–Transformer architectures**, advanced **data augmentation**, and **class balancing** techniques to achieve robust and interpretable results on the **APTOS 2019 Blindness Detection dataset**.